Matrix Decomposition and Applications: Skew-Symmetric Matrix and its Properties*

 \section{Skew-Symmetric Matrix and its Properties*}

-We have introduced the spectral decomposition for symmetric matrices.
-A special kind of matrices that's related to symmetric is called the \textit{skew-symmetric matrices}. \begin{definition}[Skew-Symmetric Matrix ] If matrix $\bA\in \real^{n\times n}$ has the following property, then it is known as a \textbf{skew-symmetric matrix}:
+We presented the spectral decomposition of symmetric matrices.
+Another significant class of matrices related to symmetry is known as \textit{skew-symmetric matrices}. \begin{definition}[Skew-symmetric matrix ] A matrix $\bA\in \real^{n\times n}$ is called a \textit{skew-symmetric matrix} if it satisfies the condition $\bA^\top = -\bA$.
+Under this definition, the diagonal entries $a_{ii}$ for all $i \in \{1,2,\ldots, n\}$ must satisfy the equation $a_{ii} = -a_{ii}$, which implies that all diagonal entries are zero. \end{definition}